 In most cases, we have used our type ND mountings, and occasionally our type MFS spring designs.
 We have included a typical specification using the ND mountings and prefer not to write a general specification for springs, as spring selections are very construction dependent.
 Please let us help you specifically on direct mounted spring applications.

-ish.
+Our wooden floor specifications can be modified depending on your specific construction and finish.
 For example, rather than plywood you might be using heavy tongue and groove sub-flooring across the sleepers and a hardwood finish.